smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 #### 4. App accesses clinical data via FHIR API

-With a valid access token, the app can access protected EHR data by issuing a FHIR API call to the EHR's FHIR endpoint.
-The request includes an `Authorization` header that presents the `access_token` as "Bearer" token:
+With a valid access token, the app can access protected EHR data by issuing a FHIR API call to the FHIR endpoint on the EHR's resource server.
+The request includes an `Authorization` header that presents the `access_token` as a "Bearer" token:

 {% raw %}
     Authorization: Bearer {{access_token}}